Loida Salmond, president of the board

 "I have been teaching French for more than seventeen years.
 I have taught in elementary school and in middle school, from beginners to advanced students.
 In Norman, Oklahoma I found my students as well as their parents to be very passionate about learning French.
 Passionate for good reasons.
 As established elsewhere, kids will certainly gain a lot from a bilingual education, especially when started early.
 They will be better prepared for the global village we live in, more open-minded to different cultures.
 They will be better thinkers and perform better in other endeavors, in mathematics, English, or other subjects.
 As for French, it is a world language, a language of culture, science, and business.
 It is spoken in so many countries of Europe, Africa, and America."

-Julie Chang, board member
+Kelly Nix, board member